Sewage Cleanup and Restoration

 Category 3 is black water.
 It is perhaps the worst level of contamination present.
 It is likely to cause severe health effects if you ingest it.
 It is also necessary to avoid direct contact with it.
 It may be coming from flooding rivers or streams, or it can also come from water that is beyond the trap in a toilet or water from a toilet bowl that contains feces.
 It can also occur when there is standing water with microbial growth.

-In all of these cases, SERVPRO of Northwest Spokane can provide you with the proper cleaning to ensure there is no material left behind.
+In all of these cases, SERVPRO of Spokane County can provide you with the proper cleaning to ensure there is no material left behind.

 Sewage Backup or Toilet Overflow?
 Call Us Today – (509) 487-4700